ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 ---

-## Description
+## 📘 Description

-This Jupyter Notebook (`etl_extract.ipynb`) demonstrates full and incremental data extraction techniques using a simulated hospital admissions dataset.
+This Jupyter Notebook (`etl_extract.ipynb`) demonstrates **full and incremental data extraction** techniques using a simulated hospital admissions dataset.
 It showcases how to perform:

-- Full extraction of all records from the CSV file.
+- ✅ Full extraction of all records from the CSV file.
-- Incremental extraction based on the last update timestamp.
+- 🔄 Incremental extraction of only new or updated records since the last extraction time.
-- Managing and updating the extraction checkpoint for efficient data retrieval.
+- 🕒 Managing and updating the extraction checkpoint for efficient future retrieval.

+📒 **Note**:
+The notebook includes **complete documentation** with **markdown explanations** at each step, making it easy to follow and understand the ETL process, even for beginners.

 ---